Read about how Tower Hamlets Community Housing (THCH) consulted Manifest to help ensure it had a coherent project to become GDPR compliant.

-With the new EU General Data Protection Regulations (GDPR) coming into force on the 25th May 2018, the process of collecting, storing and processing an individual’s personal data has become increasingly prescriptive.
+The new EU General Data Protection Regulations (GDPR) came into force on the 25th May 2018 meaning the process of collecting, storing and processing an individual’s personal data became increasingly prescriptive.
 Penalties have increased in severity with fines now set at a maximum of 20M Euro’s.
 Tower Hamlets Community Housing (THCH) consulted Manifest to help ensure that it had a coherent project to become GDPR compliant, ahead of the new legislation coming into force.

 The challenge for Manifest was to build a body of evidence across a large range of services that THCH provides to prove their compliance and protect themselves against penalties for data breaches or non-compliance in the future.
 The complex nature and scale of this project required lengthy and detailed planning, so Manifest’s close collaboration with the client team at THCH was critical.

 Manifest had already provided an Interim Head of IT to work in-house at THCH to rewrite its IT strategy, manage outsourced IT Services contracts and progress IT projects which had stalled.
 During their period of engagement they also took ownership of the GDPR Compliance project and drafted a Business Case, Project Brief, PID and plan along with deliverables; following which the project launched in November 2017.

 The scope of the compliance project led Interim Head of IT, Nick Tutt to begin a recruitment process for a project manager to assist with delivery.
 With additional support Nick was able to co-ordinate the delivery of the necessary adjustments across all of THCH services.

 Nick organised a data audit for each service within THCH, consisting of interviews with all management staff to establish the processes behind data collection, the type of data to be collected and the purpose for that collection together with the legal basis for it.